 In 1900, when the Honhaga family visited the Paris World Expo to showcase their goods, Uchiko's reputation for high quality wax spread to Europe and America.
 A new level of success was achieved with average yearly profits totaling over one billion yen in today's currency.

-The Kamihaga Residence includes a well documented and informative wax museum with displays in both English and Japanese.
-The wax making process is detailed by entertaining miniature displays and wax products produced under the "Crane in the Sunrise" label are on show.
+The Kamihaga Residence includes an informative wax museum with displays in both English and Japanese.
+The wax making process is detailed by entertaining miniature displays, and wax products produced under the "Crane in the Sunrise" label are on display.